The Later Years (6-18)

 Families have been entertained (and had a few fights started) by playing Monopoly since the early 1900’s.
 It’s the classic money game which has not changed much since it was first released, and is available in many different versions, including a few Aussie versions, a Simpsons version and even a Star Wars version, if you’re that way inclined.
 Not only will playing Monopoly help with basic mathematical skills, but it will also get a few money messages across.
 When you play Monopoly, let your kids take turns being the banker.

 Being a mad keen card game lover I couldn’t mention games without talking up the good points of playing card games with your kids.
 I am yet to find a child who, after giving it a decent crack, has not enjoyed playing games like Canasta, Hearts, Spades, Eucre, 500, Uno, Knaves, Cribbage, Rummy and a heap of others (you might want to keep the kids away from Poker and Blackjack though).
-Whilst not directly related to money, playing card games is cheap, clean, thinking related, non-electronic fun which promotes great basic mathematical skills, especially when it’s the kids who have to keep score.
+Whilst not directly related to money, playing card games is cheap, clean, thinking-related, non-electronic fun which promotes great basic mathematical skills, especially when it’s the kids who have to keep score.

 Playing darts is also great for honing multiplication, addition and subtraction ability.
 Darts doesn’t just consist of the traditional 501 or 301 game you see in the pub, there are many different games to play using the same equipment, including Cricket, Killer and Around The World.
 Whichever game you choose, you just want to make sure that proper eye protection is worn.
 As the old saying goes – it’s all fun and games….

 When my nephew Hayden was getting to the age where we were having trouble thinking what to get him for Christmas and birthdays, Claudia and I decided it was a good time for him to start a super account.
-So now our gifts to him consist of a cheque made out to his super.
+For years our gifts to him consisted of a cheque made out to his super.
 It’s also an option for his other aunts and uncles who are scratching their heads thinking of a gift.
 The kick start to Hayden’s super will be great, especially with the bonus he has received from the superannuation co-contribution, as personal contributions are eligible for the co-contribution (for more on that, check out the Superannuation topic).

 Opening a superannuation account is a good way to introduce an irresponsible teenager to something very adult.
 Teenagers are often described as wanting the rights of an adult while having the privileges of a child.
-Helping them to contribute amounts to a super fund will be a good lesson in the complexities of adult life and the huge benefits of compound interest.
+Helping them to contribute amounts to a super fund will be a good lesson in the complexities of adult life whilst having the huge benefits of compound interest.
 They will be best off in a cheap industry fund with little or no insurance, as life insurance is not really necessary for under 18 year olds and will just chew into the small amount of money in their super.

 A superannuation account must only be opened after gaining a tax file number.
 Actually, you can open one without providing a tax file number, but the tax office will withhold 47% tax from employer contributions if you don’t provide one, and only 15% tax if you do.
 Opening a super fund is a really great idea as soon as children have started working part time, even if they are working for a family business and their employer is you, or if their boss is not legally obliged to put money into super for them.
 The legal obligation for an employer to contribute to a minor’s super is where they work at least 30 hours per week and earn at least $450 per month (the same as for adults).
 The nice bosses will pay super for teens working part time, regardless of the hours worked and how much the child earns.

 You don’t have to wait until your child has started working to begin contributing to super on their behalf, as some funds have no minimum age to open an account.
 But the rules covering when and how you can access super are exactly the same no matter how old the account holder is.
-If you decide to open an account for junior keep in mind that it will be a great lesson for them to be able to see the dollars going up over the years.
+If you decide to open an account for your son or daughter keep in mind that it will be a great lesson for them to be able to see the dollars going up over the years.
 However, like you, they will not be able to get their hands on this money until they retire.

 I reckon the best way to stay out of trouble is to go prepaid or with a plan that cannot go into debt.
-Pre-paid only works where a monthly limit is set at the beginning of the month and the phone is not topped up.
+Prepaid only works where a monthly limit is set at the beginning of the month and the phone is not topped up.
 If they get the privilege of using it, your teenage kids should be given the responsibility of paying the mobile phone bill.
 This doesn’t mean that money for mobile bills should come out of their piggy banks, but that you should decide an appropriate amount for mobile spending and give that to your child so they can cover the bill and manage their usage and plan themselves.
 It’s up to you to decide when the money from their part-time job is enough to stop mobile phone money coming from you any more.